 Low tire pressure

 A flat tire or tire with low air pressure adds rolling resistance.
 The increased resistance forces you to pedal harder.
 Check the air pressure in your tires before riding.
 If the tires seem a little flat, top them off using a bicycle pump.
 You should also consider using a pump that includes an air pressure gauge.
+And just in case you overinflate your tires when topping them off, make sure you know how to deflate a bike tire.

 Most tires include a recommended pounds per square inch (PSI) of pressure.
 Recommendations vary between manufacturers and types of tires.
 Road bike tires are typically inflated to between 80 and 130 PSI.
 Mountain bike (MTB) tires are often inflated to 25 to 40 PSI.
 Hybrid tires may be inflated to 40 to 70 PSI.